FINANCIAL LIFE STAGES — MID-CAREER

 Most jobs come with a package of benefit offers.
 But which ones do you choose?
 When you first start you are handed a pile of options but at the time you may not have really thought them through.
 How much life insurance do you need?
 Which healthcare plan is best for you and your family?

 Does the company provide disability insurance?
 Are there stock options, bonuses, or 401K plans?
 Fortunately most company benefits have a yearly enrollment period.
 We recommend that all employees take time every year to assess their options and make the best decisions for the next year.
 If you have a family who primarily depend on your income then you should consider all types of insurance available.
-For help in making these decisions and others, click here for information about our Money Decisions Project.
+For help in making these decisions and others, click here for information about our Financial Wellness for Life program.

 SHOULD I CHANGE CAREERS?